Croatia Inn to Inn Kayaking

 Get your paddling arms ready for a voyage down the Krka River to 11th century Sibernik.

+After a walking tour of old Sibernik, hop back in the kayaks.
 Paddle through a wartime tunnel, past the massive 16th Fort of St Nicholas and end up in a sleepy island harbour, home to the guy who invented the parachute!

 Head off from our harbour side inn to explore some of the surrounding islands.